Plumsail/orgchart-docs/source/installation/sharepoint2010.rst

     :alt: OrgChart feature 2010

-Adding Web Part to a page
+Adding web part to a page
 -------------------------

 Navigate to the page where you want to install your Web part.